3 Things Every Small Business Owner Needs to Know About Employee Retirement

 In 2017, the Employee Benefit Research Institute found that nearly 73 percent of workers not currently saving for retirement would be at least somewhat likely to start if contributions were matched by their employer.
 The good news for employers is that the IRS usually allows them to deduct these matches, subject to contribution limits on qualified employee plans (including the employer’s own plan).

-Remember that all deferred employer contributions, including earnings and gains, are tax-free for employees until distributed by the small-business retirement plan.
-This is why an employer contribution is so valuable.
+Plus, 401k plans aren’t just beneficial for your tax savings–they give your employees tax advantages as well.
+All deferred employer contributions, including earnings and gains, are tax-free for employees until distributed by the small-business retirement plan.
+This is part of why employer contributions are so valuable.

 Bottom Line: Start Saving Today